soda-collections-objects-data-literacy/soda_scs_manager_deployment/README.md

 - Set settings at `/admin/config/soda-scs-manager/settings`.
 #### WissKI settings
 - Use your Authentication token you have created in section [Portainer](#portainer).
-- Retrieve the Swarm Id with `docker info | grep NodeID`.
 - Endpoint is usually `1` with one node.
 - Create route path: `https://portainer.DOMAIN/api/stacks/create/swarm/repository`
 - Read one route path: `https://portainer.DOMAIN/api/stacks/`